eReuse/devicehub-teal/docs/score.rst

     3. ...
     4. Anytime after manually written in a form in the website.

-** Natural: a positive number that does not have decimals.

 There are three types of rating a device, depend on the aspect you are focusing on:

     1. `Quality Rate`